docker-hy/docker-hy.github.io/exercises.md

 Explain what you created and publish it to Docker Hub.

+## Ending ##

+Ready to end?
+Fill in a survey [here](https://en.surveymonkey.com/r/K7GDLTX) and if you want credits go to [moodle](https://moodle.helsinki.fi/course/view.php?id=33653#section-1) If you can't access it use instructions over at [courses](https://courses.helsinki.fi/fi/aytkt21025en/129059389) to get an account.

 ## Part 2 ##

 *Do not alter the code of the projects, unless by pull-requests to the original projects*